-And this is how it sounds (the ‘cello substituting, beautifully, for the violas da gamba):
+And this is how it sounds (the ‘cello substituting, in some renditions, for the violas da gamba):

 8 February 2016

-The András Schiff recital, yesterday afternoon at the Vancouver Playhouse, was exceptional.
+The András Schiff recital, at the Vancouver Playhouse, was exceptional.
 The sadness that languishes in Beethoven’s Op.
 110 and the sadness that is resigned and angry in Schubert’s D. 959 were evinced with great artistry.
 The house was sold out and the audience enthralled.
 What a great privilege it is to be in the presence of such artistry, and to learn.
-The second recital is tomorrow evening.